-The Group considers the more stringent policies and reporting requirements for corporate sustainability are the major transition risk items.
-To mitigate the risk, the Group conducts regular reviews and analysis of local and international reporting requirements, and also appoints independent sustainability consultants to enhance ESG reporting and data collection processes.
+The Group acknowledges that corporate sustainability policies and reporting requirements are a major source of potential transition risk and takes steps to mitigate this risk.
+To do so, the Group engages in regular reviews and analyses of local and international reporting requirements, and also engages independent sustainability consultants to strengthen ESG reporting and data gathering processes.
+By doing so, the Group demonstrates a commitment to minimising the potential negative impacts of transitioning to more rigorous sustainability standards.